 The Chase Sapphire Reserve is an incredibly rewarding travel card, thanks to a generous travel credit.
 By knowing what purchases count as travel and using your credit strategically every year, you can ensure you are getting great value out of your card.

-Plus, the recent limited-time offer covering more kinds of purchases ensures the credit can still give value even if you aren’t traveling in 2021.
+Plus, the recent limited-time offer covering more kinds of purchases ensures the credit can still give value even if you don’t plan to travel in 2022.
 The Sapphire Reserve carries an annual fee of $550, making it important to eke as much value from the card’s benefits as possible.
 The offer ensures that even more conservative travelers can still get plenty of value from the Sapphire Reserve.